Everything you wanted to know about Chippenham Folk Festival

 Over the years Chippenham has evolved into what can be described as a number of interlocking festivals taking place at the same time.
 There is an enormously successful social dance festival, a concert festival, a ceilidh festival, a display dance festival and a children's festival.
 Each has its own manager and they work closely together to maximise resources.
 Each year the festival tries to make the programme simpler, but each year the enthusiasm and drive of the managers means that it gets more complex.
 At some times, there will be six events going on at different venues.

-Chippenham Folk Festival operates on the basis that the sale of tickets (in addition to local donations) pays for each annual festival.
+Chippenham Folk Festival is a 'not for profit' organisation and operates on the basis that the sale of tickets (in addition to local donations) pays for each annual festival.
 There is no paid staff and limited fixed assets

 Where and what is Chippenham?